rafed/devra/content/sections/Awesome Python Tips & Tricks/a-better-dictionary-in-python/index.md

 image: dictionary.jpg
 ---

 A Python dictionary is a very useful data structure that stores key value pairs.
-A python dictionary is declared like the following
+A python dictionary is declared like the following- <!--more-->

 ```python
 _dict = {}